aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 ### Comparison

-Procedure: To compare a/b and c/d to see which is larger, ensure denominators b and d have the same sign (by multiplying one fraction by -1/-1 if necessary), and then compare (a &times; d) and (b &times; c) to see which is larger
+Procedure: To compare a/b and c/d to see whether they are equal, or to see which is larger, ensure denominators b and d have the same sign (by multiplying one fraction by -1/-1 if necessary), and then compare (a &times; d) and (b &times; c) to see which is larger

+In particular to check for equality, skip step for ensuring denominators have same signs.
+And then
+1. the intuitive method: a/b equals c/d if and only if a/b can be expressed as (e &times; g)/(f &times; g) and c/d can also be expressed as (e &times; h)/(f &times; h), where the actual values of g and h are irrelevant aside their existence.
+2. the shortcut formula: check whether (a &times; d) equals (b &times; c).

 Examples: *Use cross multiply*.